fluree/docs.flur.ee/content/db_intro.md

 - `chatMessage` - will hold the chat message content
 - `chatComment` - will hold comments about messages

 Every transaction item must have an `_id` attribute to refer to the entity we are attempting to create/update.
-And `_id` can either be an existing entity's unique numeric ID, or a two-tuple of a unique attribute+value, or a two-tuple of stream+tempid, where tempid is a negative integer.
+An `_id` can either be an existing entity's unique numeric ID, a two-tuple of a unique attribute+value, or a two-tuple of stream+tempid, where tempid is a negative integer.
 Here we use a tempid as we are creating new entities in the system stream named `_stream`. `_stream` is a system stream/table that holds the configured streams, and `_attribute` likewise for attributes.

 #### Stream schema transaction